 Marc Jacobs Beauty is cruelty-free.
 The brand has confirmed their cruelty-free status with CFK.
 They don't test finished products or ingredients on animals, and neither do their suppliers or any third-parties.
 We've also verified that their products are not tested on animals anywhere in the world, including mainland China.

 Marc Jacobs Beauty is owned by LVMH which is not a cruelty-free brand.
 If you prefer avoiding brands owned by a company that tests on animals, we recommend avoiding Marc Jacobs Beauty.

-No, Marc Jacobs Beauty is not sold in mainland China.
+No, Marc Jacobs Beauty is not sold where animal testing is required by law.

 Yes, Marc Jacobs Beauty is certified by Peta.